JoryHogeveen/view-admin-as/readme.txt

 *	Enhancement: Better handling for permission errors [#10](https://github.com/JoryHogeveen/view-admin-as/issues/10)
 *	Compatibility: Show our custom capabilities on role manage plugins like Members
 *	Compatibility: PHP 5.2 (WP minimum)
-*	Fix: occasional issues with enabling Role Defaults
+*	Fix: occasional issues with enabling the Role Defaults module
 *	Refactor whole backend into multiple classes for more flexibility in future development

 = 1.5.3 =